mapbender/mapbender-documentation/en/book/installation_git.rst

 Read more in the Symfony documentation about `Console Commands <http://symfony.com/doc/current/components/console/usage.html>`_.

 Here are some commands to help to find information:

 .. code-block:: yaml

  app/console                        - lists all assets
  app/console help                   - displays help
- app/console help list              - displays help for a special command app/console doctrine               - lists all functions from mapbender app/console mapbender              - lists all functions from mapbender app/console help assets:install    - help for a special command
+ app/console help list              - displays help for a special command app/console doctrine               - lists all functions from Doctrine app/console mapbender              - lists all functions from mapbender app/console help assets:install    - help for a special command